Healthdirect Free Australian health advice you can count on.

 What are hot flushes?

 A hot flush may be a symptom of menopause.
-You may have a feeling of warmth and your skin may redden (flush).
-Sometimes you may have sweating.
-When these hot flushes occur at night, they are called night sweats.
+They are also called hot flashes.
+When hot flushes happen at night, they are called night sweats.

-Hot flushes may occur even before menopause (before your periods stop).
-They can continue to occur in females over 60 years of age.
+Hot flushes may occur during perimenopause (before menopause).
+They can continue in females over 60 years of age.
+Your hot flushes should get better over time.

 What are the symptoms of hot flushes?

-During a hot flush, you may get a feeling of warmth and your skin may become red (flush).
+During a hot flush, you may have a feeling of warmth and your skin may become red (flush).
 This can start in your chest and spread to your neck and face.
+You may start to sweat.

-People may experience hot flushes differently to each other.
+Everyone experiences hot flushes differently.
 Some people may have them only sometimes, while other people may have them more often.
-They may last from a few seconds to minutes.
+They may last anywhere from a few seconds to minutes.

 Night sweats may wake you from your sleep.
-You may need to change your sheets during the night due to heavy sweating (perspiration).
+You may need to change your sheets during the night due to heavy sweating.

 What causes hot flushes?